OleHolmNielsen/SC24/README.md

 Intel (Contact?)

-IBM (Who has contact to Alex Enggaard?)
+IBM (Pietro has contact to Alex Enggaard)

 Lenovo (Ole coordinates with Karl & Anil)